-Want to learn more about these careers?
-Join us for a Recruiting Informational Session exploring South Sound 911 careers in 911, dispatch, and police records management on Friday, Feb.
-15, 2 p.m., at Tacoma Police Department headquarters, room 1210 (3701 S. Pine St. Tacoma).
+Want to learn more about our Communications and Records careers?
+Join us for a Recruiting Informational Session exploring South Sound 911 careers in 911, dispatch, and police records management on Friday, May 10, 2 p.m., at Tacoma Police Department headquarters, room 1210 (3701 S. Pine St. Tacoma).
 RSVP for the Info Session by emailing HR@southsound911.org to attend.
 If you want, you can choose to stay and take the written exam1 from Public Safety Testing at 4 p.m.!

 1 Public Safety Testing charges a minimum $33 fee for “Dispatcher” testing.
 When you select South Sound 911 as an agency to test for, it applies to all of the Communications and Records openings listed above, not just the dispatcher position.